gavinking/data-demo/README.md

 Demo app for Hibernate Data Repositories
 ========================================
-A simple demonstration of our implementation of Jakarta Data.
+A simple demonstration of [our implementation](https://hibernate.org/repositories/) of Jakarta Data.

-Currently incubating in Hibernate 6.5.